Etta0311/CryptoWorld/README.md

 daily % change,
 Important news links?

-WHEN I search for another cryptocurrency
-THEN I'm presented with another cryptocurrencies info
+WHEN I search for another cryptocurrency and click search THEN I'm presented with another cryptocurrencies info

 Possible addition: ability to add crypto to interested list (similar to CommSec)